rabestro/DatZ1165-EN/EX6/README.md

 15
 2 player result is:
 15
-Spare in 7. set ΓÇô no winner.
+Spare in 7. set - no winner.
 --> Total result is 1:4
 8.set:
 1 player result is: